What is it?

 Due June 1, 2021

-Inspire the youth in your community by planning and executing a project for the Crescendo: A Musical Youth Initiative Program.
-Chapters are required to host an activity that has a direct correlation to band and appreciation for or playing of instruments.
+Inspire the youth in your community by planning and executing a Crescendo project: A Musical Youth Initiative Program.
+Chapters are required to host an activity that directly correlates to band and appreciation for or playing of instruments.
 Refer to the TBS National Programs Guide and the section about Crescendo for project ideas and execution.

 TO RECEIVE THIS STRIPE: Take pictures of your project in progress and upload them to the Focus On Five Facebook Group.
 If pictures are not allowed, remember to fill out the Crescendo Participation Form located in the TBS National Programs Guide and have it signed by an official from the organization or school your chapter worked with.
 Due June 1, 2021